Nankang Rubber Tire

 Nankang Rubber Tire Corp, Ltd (南港輪胎股份有限公司 (Nángǎng Lúntāi Gǔfèn Yǒuxiàn Gōngsī)) is a Taiwanese manufacturer of automobile tires and other synthetic rubber products.
 The company's products include automotive tires, and tires for light trucks, sedan cars, sport utility vehicles and snowfield-use vehicles.
 During the year ended 31 December 2006, the company obtained approximately 99% of its total revenue from the automobile tires business.
 In 2006, the company obtained approximately 35% and 32% of its total revenue from the Americas and Europe, respectively.

 Tires

 History

 Nankang Rubber Tire Corporation Ltd is the largest established tire manufacturer in Taiwan, having been started in 1940 by a group of engineers.
 Based originally upon the principles of Japanese manufacturing technologies, the company has grown substantially.
 Its two Taiwanese plants (Nankang and Hsinfung) continue to manufacture the bulk of Nankang's product.
 September 2003 marked the commencement of production at Nankang's Jiangsu facility in China.
 This expansion ensures economies of scale for the future development of Nankang's product range.

-Product quality

-The corporation has Ford Motor Company's Q1 Certification and in 1994 obtained ISO-9001 certification.

 It manufactures tires for brands such as Geostar, Milestar, and Provato.